YourAima/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Command to grant permission john doe: `chmod 753 hello` Command to grant permission rw rw r : `chmod 662 hello` Command to grant executable permission to only subdirectories: `chmod _R +X`
+Command to grant permission john doe: `chmod 753 hello` Command to grant permission rw rw r : `chmod 662 hello` Command to grant executable permission to only subdirectories: `chmod _R +X` Command to create a directory with permission: `mkdir -m751 my_dir`